 1. Chevrolet

-If you experience a P0420 code in your Chevy, it is often due to an exhaust leak before the catalyst.
+If you experience a P0420 code in your Chevy, it is often caused by an exhaust leak upstream of the catalyst.
 It can also be caused by a faulty downstream oxygen sensor (rear) or a faulty catalytic converter.

 Chevy engines are known to leak around the exhaust manifold, so you should definitely take a look there if you can find some strange blowing sounds when your engine is running.
 You will also find P0420 recalls for GM vehicles.